Dans-labs/dariah/docs/Functionality/Business.md

 ## Management information

 The app compiles management information of a statistical nature, both to the public and authenticated users.

+??? caution "Access rights"
     The quantity of information given is dependent on user rights.

     The public can see contributions, but not assessments and reviews, except the ones that are finalized with outcome "accept".

     In those cases, the assessment score is also visible.

 ??? abstract "National coordinators"
     NCs can (se)select contributions from this overview, but only the ones that